jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 where $N_l, N_r$ are the number of times the left and right bandit were played, respectively and $r_{li}, r_{ri}$ are the ith payout for the left and right bandit, respectively.

-After computing our averages, we can estimate[^3] Bob's expected payout by just taking a weight average of those values, where the weights are the probability Bob woud pick each bandit:
+After computing our averages, we can estimate[^3] Bob's expected payout by just taking a weighted average of those values, where the weights are the probability Bob woud pick each bandit:

 $$
 E_{\pi}\left[R \right] \approx \pi(a_l) Q(a_l) + \pi(a_r) Q(a_r)